“What we need is more people who specialize in the impossible.” -Theodore Roethke

 and Dustin McCormick (Unable to see the video?
 Download a free Flash

-The area served by ARC is especially vulnerable.
+The area served by AIDS Resource Council is especially vulnerable.
 According to the Georgia Department of Human Services, rural and urban poor in small towns comprise a disproportionate percentage of HIV/AIDS cases.
 Each year, more of these cases are teenagers and young adults, people of color, and especially heterosexual women in the African American and Hispanic communities.
-Everyone is urged to learn his or her status by taking advantage of ARC’s free and confidential testing.
+Everyone is urged to learn his or her status by taking advantage of AIDS Resource Council's free and confidential testing.